 Gold and Aged

 In terms of taste, an aged rum will have more depth while a gold rum offers a smoother experience with a little more to talk about than a white rum.
+This is the best aged rum made in America.

 Remember when we talked about molasses?
 Here’s where things get heavy.
 Most dark rums are the result of a double distillation and they tend to have the most in common with Scotch or brandy.
 A third distillation yields blackstrap rum, a deep rum with complex flavors.
 Regardless of the grade of your dark rum, you should really sip it and can even approach drinking it similarly to whiskey.